-Chief Executive of Star Academies, Hamid Patel, shares the protective measures his schools have taken to avoid sending an entire year group home when an outbreak occurs, while ensuring all pupils and staff are safe.
+Chief Executive of Star Academies, Hamid Patel, shares the protective measures his schools have taken to minimise the number of pupils and staff who have needed to self-isolate when an outbreak occurs, while ensuring all pupils and staff are safe.

 7 ways we’re protecting bubbles to avoid transmission